Today, we will look at factors hindering economic development in Africa.

 Factors Hindering Economic Development in Africa

-The following are the major factors hindering economic development in Africa.
+The following are the major factors hindering development in Africa.
 I based the factors listed here on the economicshelp.org article.

 The levels and standards of education have been low in Africa.
 These levels result from the lack of good governance, which provides a conducive environment for education to flourish.

 Many children are deprived of education because of poverty and poor infrastructure, especially after conflicts or disasters that damage school facilities.
-This creates problems for post-secondary students who struggle with the high costs of going to school.
+This creates problems for post-secondary students who struggle with the high costs of school.
 There is a high rate of illiteracy among adults in Africa.

 2. Political Stability / Law and Order